Identity and access management (commonly known as “IAM”) is a

 rooted in the trusted computing capabilities of the TPM 2.0 standard.

-the ENF to obtain an identity.
+the ENF to obtain their identity.

 The draft specification for this cryptographic protocol can be found